 First published in 2016, it provides a forum for the airing of articles on topics of current legal significance and practical notes on International Law.

 The Perth ILJ is currently inviting submissions for its Volume 3 (2018) to be released in early-2019.
 We accept articles on a rolling basis.
 Consequently, we never reject articles for failing to meet a deadline.
-However, submissions received after 15 July, 2018 might have to be considered for publication in the subsequent issue.
+However, submissions received after 15 July, 2018 might have to be considered for publication in the subsequent year.